USEPA/elevatr/cran_comments.md

 - Modified startup message to note switch to sf and terra, but keeping RasterLayer as output for now..
 - NOTEs in CRAN check results have been addressed.
+- Resubmission for issues with package names and object types in DESCRIPTION

 ## Test Environments